advaitathalye/Marketing-Incrementality-Analysis-Budget-Optimization/README.md

 # Marketing-Incrementality-Analysis-Budget-Optimization

-Incrementality Analysis | Marketing ROI Optimization | Causal measurement, Geo-Lift experiments, Multi-Touch Attribution, and budget allocation modeling in Python
+Incrementality Analysis | Marketing ROI Optimization | Causal measurement, Geo-Lift experiments, Multi-Touch Attribution, and budget allocation modeling in Python.

 Building the future of marketing measurement through causal inference and statistical rigor **Executive Summary**
 Traditional marketing attribution is fundamentally broken.
 Last-click models and multi-touch attribution confuse correlation with causation, leading to billions in wasted ad spend annually.

 This project implements incrementality measurement, the gold standard used by companies like AG1, Caraway, and Sonos to measure the true causal impact of marketing investments and optimize budget allocation scientifically.

 **Key Results:**
 🔍 Identified 52-61% attribution bias across all channels in traditional models 💰 Generated $33.6M budget reallocation recommendations (Email: +$8.7M, TV: -$13.5M)